MERIDIAN ARTS ENSEMBLE

 Headshots 12-16-161273.jpg

 A Wisconsin native, Dr. Matthew Onstad serves as Assistant Professor of Trumpet at the University of Wisconsin-Whitewater, where he teaches all things trumpet, coaches chamber music, and performs with the Whitewater Brass Quintet.
-He has held the position of Principal Trumpet with the Wisconsin Chamber Orchestra since 2022.
+He is the newest addition to the internationally renowned brass quintet Meridian Arts Ensemble and joined the Madison Symphony Orchestra trumpet section in 2025.

 In 2020, Matthew completed an album titled “In Memoriam” in fulfillment of his doctoral research.
 This collection of works consists of compositions written for trumpet and piano in memoriam of an iconic musical composer, family, or idea.
 “In Memoriam” features debut recorded works by Bruce Broughton, Kyle David Frost, Mirosław Gąsieniec, Edward Gregson, and James Stephenson, and is available on all music platforms.

-Onstad holds the rank of Staff Sergeant in the 132nd Wisconsin Army National Guard Band and has performed with the Milwaukee Symphony Orchestra, ProMusica Chamber Orchestra, Milwaukee Ballet Orchestra, Madison Symphony Orchestra, Wisconsin Chamber Orchestra, Orchestra Iowa, and many other orchestras and ensembles throughout the country.
-Matthew held the position of Principal Trumpet with the Quad City Symphony Orchestra from 2016-2021.
+An Army veteran, Onstad served in the 132nd Wisconsin Army National Guard Band and ended his 12-year military career at the rank of Staff Sergeant.
+He has performed with the Milwaukee Symphony Orchestra, ProMusica Chamber Orchestra, Milwaukee Ballet Orchestra, Madison Symphony Orchestra, Orchestra Iowa, Illinois Symphony Orchestra, the Wisconsin Brass Quintet, and previously held Principal Trumpet positions with the Quad City Symphony Orchestra and Wisconsin Chamber Orchestra.

 highlights